Electrical-Age/ElectricalAge/README.md

 Night-lighting revisited
 > Lamps, switches, captors, ...

-Small and big electricals consumers
+Small and big electrical consumers
-> From the lamps, electrical furnaces... to the miners, transporters...
+> From lamps and electrical furnaces to miners and transporters...

 Incredible tools
 > XRay scanner, flashlight, portable mining drill...

-Genericity
+Generosity
-> Old redstones circuits can be exploited with electrical<->redstones converters.
+> Old redstone circuits can be exploited with electrical <-> redstone converters.

 Game lifetime/complexity extended
 > A consequent list of new raw materials and items...

-## ACTUAL STATE
+## CURRENT STATE
 Beta.
+There will be bugs.
-Bugs corrections, additionnals objects and enhancements.
+Additional objects and enhancements are likely.

-## DEVELOPPERS
+## DEVELOPERS
 Concepts :
 - Dolu1990
 - lambdaShade